 They have experience in software testing, project management, organizing events, and technical writing, with a Masters in Economics.

 In 2014 she embarked on the ambitious task of introducing plain language in Hungary.
 Since then, she has worked as a freelancer, offering plain language editing and training to companies.
 She partnered up with a news portal, and launched a plain language award.
 Vera also wrote a comprehensive guide on how to write clearly in Hungarian.

-She loves reading science-fiction and playing soccer.
+She loves bouldering and reading science-fiction.
 She dreams of a world where the right to understand is a universal right.

 Diane is a plain language editor with Communications Nova Scotia, helping government specialists reach their target audiences with efficient, effective, human-centered documents.